-Home Insurance is not a luxury, but a necessity.
+Home Insurance is a necessity.
 The type of insurance policy you should have depends on what you own and what you are willing to risk.
 Comprehensive Home Insurance is an inclusive policy that covers both buildings and contents against perils, other than those specifically excluded.
-Basic plans cover you if your house was to suffer a fire, lightning, impact from an aircraft, theft of your belongings or window damage.
-Optional Coverage, which can be purchased quite affordable, extends that coverage to include; earthquakes, sewer back-ups, and items of significant value (watches, jewelry, clothing, artwork or collections).
+Basic plans cover you if your house is impacted by a fire, lightning, impact from an aircraft, theft of your belongings or window damage.
+Optional coverage includes earthquakes, sewer back-ups, and items of significant value (watches, jewelry, clothing, artwork or collections).

-Condo Corporations carry their own insurance on the buildings, outbuildings, and property.
-Of significant importance are any upgrades you may have made to your unit, or if the condo’s insurance is not adequate enough to cover your personal loss.
+Condominium corporations carry their own insurance on the buildings, outbuildings, and property.
+It is important for you to cover any upgrades you may have made to your unit and/or any risk of personal loss that the corporation’s insurance does not adequately cover.
 Having your own condo insurance policy will ensure you are protected.

 What should you make sure you are insured against?

-Loss on any upgrade you have made to your condo, such as; a deck, heating system, hot tub, etc. You want to be sure if something should happen, that you do not suffer a loss against the amount your assets are truly worth.
+It is important to ensure you are protected against loss on any upgrade you have made to your condo such as a deck, heating system, hot tub, etc. You want to ensure that you do not suffer a loss against the full worth of your assets.